 Every Saturday and Sunday at 10:30 AM – Join one of MRG’s staff Naturalists for a guided snowshoe trek tailored to your interest in the ecology and wildlife of Stark Mountain!
-Our outings and content varies each week depending snow conditions and participants.
+Our outings and content vary each week, depending snow conditions and participants.
 Learn about the hardwood forests of the Green Mountains, as well as our resident moose, bear, deer, fisher, coyote, red fox and more!
 Easy to moderate difficulty.
 Register at the ski school desk.
 Snowshoe rentals available for only $5 with the a program!

 Please note that all Naturalist Programs start at 10:30 AM each day.
-They are 1.5 to 2 hours in duration and are created as easy to moderate in terms of diffiiculty.
+They are 1.5 to 2 hours in duration and are created as easy to moderate in terms of difficulty.
 Register at the Ski School Desk on the bottom floor of The Basebox Lodge.

 Mad River Glen’s Environmental Program seeks to educate the public about the ecology and conservation of our unique alpine environment and to advocate the stewardship of Stark Mountain for recreation, healthy forests, and wildlife habitat.
 Our education program provides alternative recreational activities at Mad River Glen and strives to inspire young people to become involved in the Cooperative mission and the protection of our environment.